DanielGibson/DanielGibson.github.io/content/post/comparing-png-compression-ratios-of-stb_image_write-lodepng-miniz-and-libpng.md

 which one you use, if you wanna use one of them.

-However, compared to libpng and LodePNG both don't compress very well - the resulting images are 29%-78% bigger.
+However, compared to libpng and LodePNG both don't compress very well - the resulting images are 29%-78% bigger *(When combining them it gets a lot better, see below)*.
 LodePNG on the other hand produces almost as good results as libpng (only 5%-8% bigger) and is significantly easier to use - integrating it in your project is easy (just drop the source and the header file to your project) and using it